-- 1. If this is a critical injury please report to the Health and Safety Officer (Jaime Russell) IMMEDIATELY - 2.
-Principal/Supervisor and Employee complete Part A together (if possible) - 3.
-Principal/Supervisor completes Part B. - 4.
+- 3. Principal/Supervisor completes Part B. - 4.
 FAX COMPLETE REPORT TO: Jillian Burchart, Human Resources Supervisor, within 24 hours of the accident (HR FAX: 613-732-9524) - 5.
 If your Principal/Supervisor is unavailable complete and send Part A within 24 hours of the accident and have your Principal/Supervisor complete and send Part B as soon as possible after they are available. - 6.
 If the Employee is seeking health care, please take the FAF FORM to the Health Care Professional for completion and return it to Human Resources (HR Fax: 613-732-9524)

-PART A - ACCIDENT/ILLNESS DETAILS - TO BE COMPLETED BY PRINCIPAL/SUPERVISOR AND EMPLOYEE SECTION 1 Employee Name: Home Phone: Job Title/Position: Working Hours: From: To: Work Location: Date & Time of Accident/Illness: Date Time: Date & Time Reported: Date Time: Reported to: (Name and Position): SECTION 2 HEALTH CARE: Did employee receive health care for this injury? ☐ Yes ☐ No ☐ If yes, please indicate date: Where was the worker treated for this injury?
-(Check all that apply) □ On-site health care □ Ambulance □ Emergency Dept. ☐ Admitted to Hospital ☐ Health Professional Office (Doctor/Dentist/Chiropractor/Physiotherapist) □ Clinic Name, Address and Phone number of health professional (if known)
+PART A - ACCIDENT/ILLNESS DETAILS - TO BE COMPLETED BY PRINCIPAL/SUPERVISOR AND EMPLOYEE SECTION 1

+Home Phone: Job Title/Position:

+Work Location: Working Hours: From: То:

+Date & Time of Accident/Illness: Date Time:

+Date & Time Reported: Date Time:

+Reported to: (Name and Position):

+SECTION 2

+HEALTH CARE:

+Did employee receive health care for the is injury? □ Ye es □ No If yes, please indicate date:

+Where was the worker treated for this in njury?
+(Check all that apply)

+☐ On-site health care ☐ Ambulance ☐ Emergency y Dept.

+☐ Clinic ☐ Health Professional Office (Doctor/Dentist/Chiropractor/Physiotherapist)

+Name, Address and Phone number of health professional (if known)

-Section 3
+SECTION 3

 LOST TIME - NO LOST TIME

-Please choose ONE - After day of accident/awareness of illness, this employee: Returned to regular job and has NOT lost any time and/or earnings. - move on to Section 4 Returned to modified job and has NOT lost any time and/or earnings. - complete below Has lost time and/or earnings - complete below.
+NOT lost any ti NOT lost any ime and/or earnings. - move on to Section 4 time and/or earnings. - complete below ı

 (a) Date of First Day of Lost Time:

 (b) Date Back to Work (if applicable):

 (c) Modified Duties.
 Please explain modifications: